 Finally, add an A record for your subdomain pointing to your Kinsta Site IP address.

-After setting up this A record, and after DNS has propagated, you’ll see a checkmark next to your subdomain in MyKinsta.
+After setting up this A record and after DNS has propagated, you’ll see a check mark next to your subdomain in MyKinsta.
 This means the subdomain has been set up successfully.

 Troubleshooting

-Troubleshoot the Fix domain error
+Fix domain error

 During the domain verification process, if a Fix domain error button appears next to the domain, this means a CAA record conflict is occurring.